oskar456/dzonegit/README.rst

 Git hooks to manage a repository of DNS zones
 =============================================

+``dzonegit`` is a set of Git hooks allowing you to manage DNS zone files in a git repository.
+First, zone file sanity checks are run by ``pre-commit`` hook on your computer.
+After pushing changes to a bare repository on the DNS server, the sanity checks are run again on the server and if everything is OK, repository is checked out to a directory, DNS software configuration snippets are re-generated from a simple template and finally reload command is issued.

 Main features
 -------------

 - check if zone file compiles properly using `named-compilezone(8)`_
 - autodetect zone name from file name or ``$ORIGIN`` directive
 - enforce updating serial number when zone content is changed
 - both ``pre-commit`` and ``pre-receive``/``update`` hooks to enforce similar checks in the remote repository
 - ``post-receive`` hook to checkout the working copy from a bare repository, generate config snippets for various DNS server software and reload them
 - only Python standard library is used

 Requirements
 ------------

 - Python 3.5+
 - `named-compilezone(8)`_ (part of BIND9 package)
 - git

 Instalation and usage
 ---------------------

-Please note that this project is not finished yet.
-Detailed instructions will follow later.
+- install required dependencies
+- install ``dzonegit`` package using your favourite tool (``virtualenvwrapper``, ``venv``, ``pipenv``, etc.)
+- in the local repository, create a symlink for the ``pre-commit`` hook:

+  ``$ ln -s $(which dzonegit-pre-commit) /path/to/repo/.git/hooks/pre-commit``
+- on the server, install some git repository management software, preferrably Gitolite_
+- on the server, install either ``pre-receive`` or ``update`` hook (both do the same) as well as ``post-receive`` hook.
+See `Gitolite documentation on how to add custom hooks`_
+- on the server set up the configuration options for each repository

 Configuration options
 ---------------------